Parks and Trails

 Since the Park opened, maintaining the marble plaques has involved an inordinate amount of care by the city's Parks crews to keep them looking as clean and respectful as possible.
 Unfortunately, the thin marble material used, along with the concrete grout backing, is impossible to keep pristine, leaving cracked and stained marble.

 The city has hired Quiring Monuments, Inc. to install new polished black granite panels, which will replace all existing etched and blank marble plaques.
 This new, thicker material and its attachment to the concrete walls will provide decades of minimally required maintenance.
 All existing etched plaques will be replicated in the same look and location on the new granite as in their original location.
-The work is scheduled to take place this spring, and the capital expenditure has been approved by the City Council.
+The work is scheduled to take place between April 8 - 30, 2014, and the capital expenditure has been approved by the City Council.

 On an annual basis, the plaques are engraved on-site.
 The City notifies applicants by postcard once the plaque has been engraved.

 Applications are available online or you may call 425-430-6600 to have an application mailed to you.